HatcherDX/dx-engine/apps/docs/ai-engines.md

+---
+title: AI Engines | Integrate Claude Code, Gemini CLI & More with Hatcher
+description: Configure and integrate multiple AI coding assistants with Hatcher IDE.
+Support for Claude Code, Gemini CLI, and other AI engines for flexible, powerful development workflows.
+---

 # AI Engines

 Hatcher integrates with multiple AI coding assistants to provide flexibility and leverage the unique strengths of different models.